Still Confused

 Therefore, possible class dislocation affects the decision of whether to come or not, to leave or to stay.
 Class dislocation sounds too absolute, and class itself is a broad group, so when it comes to individuals, it is the possible changes in their own living environment, including the fact that life in a foreign country will definitely be more lonely than in their hometown, and those changes are assigned different weights by different people.
 There is an endless stream of immigrants coming to the United States illegally, because for them, there is no worry about falling in class.
 Immigrants from the wealthy class tend to feel lost, since they are no longer treated as stars in the United States.

 Young people from all over the world, including China, are flocking to study in the United States.
 This reminds me of a Taiwanese classmate who once quoted an ancient Chinese proverb to describe this scene in modern America: Peach and plum trees attract visitors without uttering a word.
 The contrast from using ancient Chinese words to explain modern America is still fresh in my memory.
 There is a saying that the meaning of life lies in exploration.
 You should experience more when you are young and think more when you are older.
-Although most international students may have to return home, when they are older and have fewer dreams and more memories, they will understand that the process of pursuing ideals and experiencing life is a valuable life experience.
+Although most international students may have to return home, when they are older and have fewer dreams and more memories, they will understand that the process of pursuing dreams, savoring life, experiencing success and failure, and feeling joys and sorrows is a valuable life experience.

 Before the pandemic, I went back to China to live there for a few years.
 What really affected me was the noise from square dancing and website blocking.
 I specifically went to the police station where I lived to complain about the noise caused by square dancing.
 Later, the instructor from the police station and a police officer came to the community and summoned me to a meeting with the manager of the property management company.
 The property manager complained that I was the only resident to complain about the noise from square dancing, and pointed out that many residents closer to the dancing venue had no complaints.
 China blocks even neutral websites such as Google and Wikipedia, so I can only resort to circumvention software.
 Of course, the online experience is much worse.
 As mentioned above, everyone places different weights on differences such as these, so it is impossible to generalize.